tantaman/tantaman.github.io/_posts/2020-05-20-The-Great-Questions.markdown

 categories: life philospohy questions
 ---

 Questions and answers I've worked out over the years.

 This is a living document.

 The post date will be updated whenever an edit is made.

-History of the evolution of this doc is available here: https://github.com/tantaman/tantaman.github.io/commits/master/_posts/2020-05-20-The-Great-Questions.markdown
+History and evolution of this doc is available [here](https://github.com/tantaman/tantaman.github.io/commits/master/_posts/2020-05-20-The-Great-Questions.markdown).

-# The Great Questions

 # What is God?